The best restaurants at Disney World in 2020

-Akershus Royal Banquet Hall: Character dining is a big part of the Disney experience, and you might think you can save a few dollars by dining with the princesses at Akershus Royal Banquet Hall in Epcot rather than Cinderella’s Royal Table, but it’s a poor substitute (unless you just need a bite near the Frozen ride in Norway).
-While your favorite princesses will join you for breakfast, lunch and dinner, the food just isn’t on par with the other Disney eateries.
-That said, it is an easier reservation to snag than Cinderella’s Royal Table, so file it away in your back pocket if you need a “last minute” princess meal.
+Character dining is a big part of the Disney experience and you might think you can save a few dollars by dining with the princesses at Akershus Royal Banquet Hall in Epcot rather than Cinderella’s Royal Table, but it’s a poor substitute (unless you just need a bite near the “Frozen” ride in Norway).

-Teppan Edo: This spot in the Japanese Pavilion at Epcot is another relative downer.
-The food is decent, but there’s not a lot of performance factor at this teppanyaki place.
+This spot in the Japanese Pavilion at Epcot is another letdown, especially compared to the spectacular Takumi-Tei.
+The food here is decent, but there’s not a lot of performance factor at this teppanyaki place.
 Frankly, we’ve seen better performances at a more reasonable price point in teppanyaki restaurants in strip malls closer to home.
 At Disney prices, there are definitely better values for your hard-earned dollars, with themes you can’t easily recreate elsewhere.

-Be Our Guest: Surprised this perennial favorite made this list?
+Surprised this perennial favourite made this list?
 Consider it a victim of its own success.
-We’re not saying that it’s a bad place to eat, as watching the rose petals fall when the lightning crashes is a nice effect, but the crowds at lunchtime can be brutal.
+We’re not saying it’s a bad place to eat — watching the rose petals fall when the lightning crashes is a nice effect — but the crowds at lunchtime before lunch changed to a sit-down service during the pandemic could be brutal.

-To give you a better idea of what we mean by lunchtime crowds, here’s the stock image for Be Our Guest, and then what it actually looks like at lunch.
+To give you a better idea of what we mean by lunchtime crowds, compare the stock image for Be Our Guest with a photograph of what it actually looked like at lunch before the coronavirus pandemic:

 Want to read more about Disney parks around the world?
 Check out our other Disney guides…

-- Dinner With Snow White at the Evil Queen at Artist Point
+- Dinner with Snow White and the Evil Queen at Artist Point